kaushikgopal/henry-hugo/README.md

 # 4. run Hugo!

-# Option: use a single dev script
+# 5. use Makefile for convenience
 # See my blog post on this https://kau.sh/blog/tailwind-hugo#bonus-tip

-./bin/dev
+cp themes/henry/Makefile ./
+make  # and you're up and running!

 # open http://0.0.0.0:1313/